amirmasoudabdol/primermd/README.md

 ## Customizations

 {primermd} offers a few customization options and features, e.g., theme, title customization.
-You can tweak the behavior, and look of the theme by adding more parameters to your YAML header as described below.
+You can tweak the behavior, and looks of the theme by adding more parameters to your YAML header as described below.

 ### Themes